Flows#

 Warning

-Changes to runtime settings may not show up in the UI.
-If you are strictly using the SDK this will not be a problem.
+Changes to runtime settings may not appear in the UI.
+If you are strictly using the SDK, this will not be a problem.

 Exporting Flows#

-To export a flow via the SDK, you need to call the Project.export_flow() method and you
+To export a flow using the SDK, call the Project.export_flow() method

-must pass in either an individual Flow object.
-If you would like to
+and pass an individual Flow object.
+If you want to

-export multiple flows at the same time, you can call the Project.export_flows()
+export multiple flows at the same time, call the Project.export_flows()

-method pass in a list of Flow objects.
+method and pass a list of Flow objects.

 Note